eeditiones/dodis-wall/workshop.md

 }
 ```

+Exercise: copy and paste changes to index.html as well.

+## Explain how to download .xar

 ## Integrate facsimile

 * Demonstrate webcomponent docs
-* Add pb-facsimile to dodis.html
+* Add pb-facsimile to dodis.html (don't forget @subscribe="transcription", explain channels and events)
 * Output pb-facs-link elements from ODD:
     * change config:default-view := "body" in config.xqm
     * add rule for body in ODD to output facsimile list from root(.)//facsimile